 The anode form should match the installation location and CP design.
 Share your structure drawing, soil data, and installation route for accurate anode selection.

 Proper installation helps ribbon anodes work as intended in distributed cathodic protection systems.
-Ribbon route, soil contact, cable connection, installation depth, spacing, and electrical continuity should be reviewed before installation.
+Ribbon route, soil contact, installation depth, spacing, cable connection, electrical continuity, mechanical handling, soil resistivity, and testing access should be reviewed before installation.

-Buyer Note: Ribbon anode installation should be reviewed together with the full cathodic protection design.
-Share your soil data, route drawing, structure type, and cable requirement for engineering review.
+Buyer Note: Ribbon anode installation should be reviewed together with the full distributed cathodic protection design.
+Please share your soil resistivity data, route drawing, protected structure, ribbon layout, cable requirement and service life target for engineering review.

 Magnesium, zinc, or project-specified ribbon material is reviewed according to customer requirements when required.